homonoidian/ven/README.md

 First, you have to start Inquirer:

-1. `/path/to/bin/inquirer start -d` starts Inquirer in *detached* mode, i.e., as a daemon that will be running in background; Omit the `-d` if you want to see what's going on, that is, if you want to see live server/daemon log.
+1. `/path/to/bin/inquirer start -d` starts Inquirer in *detached* mode, i.e., as a daemon that will run in the background;
+   Omit the `-d` flag if you want to see what the server is up to, live.
-2. You can see whether Inquirer is running by asking it: `/path/to/bin/inquirer shell`.
+2. You can see whether Inquirer is running by asking it:
+   `/path/to/bin/inquirer shell`.
 Type `ping` into the prompt, and you'll hopefully see `pong`;
-3. You can quit from the Inquirer shell by pressing *CTRL+C*;
+3. You can quit from the Inquirer shell by pressing *CTRL+D*;
 4. **It is recommended to stop Inquirer after you've fiddled with it: it's `/path/to/bin/inquirer stop`, or `die` from the interactive shell.**

 Second, try to run Ven:

 1. Run `ven sanity`.
 If it worked with no errors, you have built Ven & friends successfully and know how to run it all now.
 If it didn't, make sure Inquirer's running and, if it is and things still fall apart, file an issue here or in the Inquirer repository.
 2. Run `ven` for an interactive prompt.
 Play with it?
 3. If you want to see what's going under the hood, pass `-j` (or `--just`) flag (`ven -j <...>`).
 It exposes different stages of Ven interpretation.
 Try `-j read`, `-j compile` and `-j optimize` to see what happens.
 If you don't know what to type, type `1 + 1` :slightly_smiling_face:
-4. You can run files by just passing them to `ven`: `ven examples/calculator.ven`.
-   The `-j` flag works here, too.
+4. You can run files by just passing them to `ven`: e.g., try try `ven examples/calculator.ven`.
+The `-j` flag works here, too, so `ven -j optimize examples/calculator.ven` will dump the optimized bytecode for that file.

 ### Contributing